andreyvit/env/MacSetup.md

 - Xcode
 - iPhone Simulator

 Configure apps using instructions above while waiting for the items below to complete.
+Start with Keyboard Maestro, Seil and Karabiner.

 ## Step 7.
 Install & Configure Command-Line Tools